- Advice on reading and writing mathematical proofs.

-- (Required) Introduction to Modern Cryptography (2nd edition) by Jonathan Katz and Yehuda Lindell.
-Chapman and Hall/CRC Press, Nov 2014.
-Katz is maintaining a webpage with errta and other updates about the book.
+- KL (required) Introduction to Modern Cryptography (3rd edition) by Jonathan Katz and Yehuda Lindell.
+Chapman and Hall/CRC Press, Dec.
+2020.
+Jon Katz is maintaining a webpage with errata and other updates about the book.

-These tend to be less careful and precise about definitions and proofs, but they are excellent references for more examples of concrete cryptosystems used in practice.
-After this course, you should understand how to critically evaluate the merits or deficiencies of the cryptosystems described below (and any new cryptographic constructions you encounter).
+These are excellent references for more examples of concrete cryptosystems used in practice.
+After this course, you should be able to critically evaluate the merits or deficiencies of the cryptosystems therein (and any new cryptographic constructions you encounter).

 - Handbook of Applied Cryptography by Alfred J. Menezes, Paul C. van Oorschot, and Scott A. Vanstone.

 - Cryptography: Theory and Practice by Douglas R. Stinson.

 - Applied Cryptography by Bruce Schneier.

 - Introduction to Algorithms by Thomas Cormen, Charles Leiserson, Ron Rivest, and Cliff Stein.

 - A Computational Introduction to Number Theory and Algebra by Victor Shoup.